Xinyuanso/FYP__IBI-application/README.md

 Project Description:
 ---------------------
 This project implements an Identity-Based Identification (IBI) scheme into cryptographic library using MIRACL Core.
-An application of client-server structure demonstrates the library's usage
+An application of client-server structure demonstrates the library's usage.

 Directory Structure:
 ---------------------
 - /IBI_Scheme.py
 - /client
 - /server
+- /requirement.txt
 - This file

 Requirements: